Manage SQL sessions

 More Memory Configurations

-• spark.driver.memoryOverhead: The amount of non-heap memory to allocate to the driver.
-If this parameter is not set, Spark automatically allocates memory based on the default value of max(384 MB, 10% × spark.driver.memory).
+• spark.driver.memoryOverhead: The non-heap memory available for the driver.
+If this parameter is not set, Spark automatically allocates a value based on the default, which is max(384 MB, 10% * spark.driver.memory).

-• spark.executor.memoryOverhead: The amount of non-heap memory available to each Executor.
-If this parameter is not set, Spark automatically allocates a default value of max(384 MB, 10% × spark.executor.memory).
+• spark.executor.memoryOverhead: The non-heap memory available for each executor.
+If this parameter is not set, Spark automatically allocates a value based on the default, which is max(384 MB, 10% * spark.executor.memory).

-• spark.memory.offHeap.size: The amount of off-heap memory for Spark.
-Default value: 1 GB.
+• spark.memory.offHeap.size: The amount of off-heap memory available to Spark.
+The default value is 1 GB.

-This setting takes effect only when spark.memory.offHeap.enabled is set to true.
-By default, when you use Fusion Engine, this feature is enabled, and its non-heap memory is set to 1 GB.
+This parameter takes effect only when spark.memory.offHeap.enabled is set to true.
+When the Fusion engine is used, this feature is enabled by default with 1 GB of off-heap memory.

 Spark Configuration

-Enter Spark configuration properties.
+Custom Spark configuration properties.
 Use spaces to separate key-value pairs.
-For example, spark.sql.catalog.paimon.metastore dlf.
+Example: spark.sql.catalog.paimon.metastore dlf.

-After you create an sql session, its status is initially Starting.
+After you create an SQL session, its status is initially Starting.
 The session is ready when its status changes to Running.
-On the SQL Sessions page, you can stop, edit, and delete existing sessions.
+On the SQL Session page, you can stop, edit, or delete sessions.

 View execution records

-After a job completes, you can view its execution records.
+After a job completes, you can view its execution history.

 1. On the SQL Sessions page, click the name of the desired session.